LukaPalelashvili/Amazon-Project/README.md

 - If the item is already in the cart, we are using the `map` method to increase the quantity of the item in the cart.
 The `map` method creates a new array populated with the results of calling a provided function on every element in the calling array.
 - If the item is not in the cart, we are using the spread operator to add the item to the cart.

 Let's create a function that will be used to remove items from the cart.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 const removeFromCart = (item) => {